staticweb-io/static-deploy/readme.txt

 = Security =

 Making the public version of your website a static website allows you to restrict access to your WordPress server.
-This dramatically reduces the attack surface of your website, and makes expensive WAF services unnecessary,
+This dramatically reduces the attack surface of your website and makes expensive WAF services unnecessary.

 == Changelog ==